 7. Recreation and Tourism

-Mangrove forests have an aesthetic value, both natural and life factors in it.
-Mangrove forest provides a different tourist attraction with other attractions.
-Characteristics of forests that are in transition between land and sea are considered the tourism lovers as a unique thing that becomes one of the benefits of mangrove forest.
+Mangrove forests have an aesthetic value, both in natural and life factors.
+Mangrove forest provides a different tourist attraction.
+Characteristics of forests that are in transition between land and sea are considered the tourist as a unique thing that becomes one of the benefits of mangrove forest.

 8. Education and research facilities

 Mangrove forests are utilized in the development of science and technology.
 As a country with the largest mangrove forest area in the world, Indonesia would need a good field laboratory for research and education activities; therefore mangrove forest is used as one of the means for educational activities related to ecology.